 - Does every point on a sphere have an antipodal point?
 How many antipodal points does any given point on the sphere have?

 - What might “between” mean for points on a sphere?
 Write a definition you are happy with.
 With your definition, is St. Louis between the North Pole and the South Pole?
 Is the North Pole between the South Pole and St. Louis?

 - Draw a picture of sphere.
 Draw a triangle on it with three 90° angles.

 - Draw a picture of sphere.
 Draw a triangle on it with one angle larger than 180°.

-- Draw three straight lines on a sphere so each one is perpendicular to the others.
+- Draw three geodesics on a sphere so each one is perpendicular to the others.

 - What is the upper limit for the corner angle of an equilateral spherical triangle?